Meister Eckhart: Eckhart as a mystic

 Kurt Flasch, a member of the so-called Bochum-school of mediaeval philosophy, strongly reacted against the influence of New Age mysticism and "all kinds of emotional subjective mysticism", arguing for the need to free Eckhart from "the Mystical Flood".
 He sees Eckhart strictly as a philosopher.
 Flasch argues that the opposition between "mystic" and "scholastic" is not relevant because this mysticism (in Eckhart's context) is penetrated by the spirit of the university, in which it occurred.

 According to Hackett, Eckhart is to be understood as an "original hermeneutical thinker in the Latin tradition".
 To understand Eckhart, he has to be properly placed within the western philosophical tradition of which he was a part.

 Josiah Royce, an objective idealist, saw Eckhart as a representative example of 13th and 14th century Catholic mystics "on the verge of pronounced heresy" but without original philosophical opinions.
 Royce attributes Eckhart's reputation for originality to the fact that he translated scholastic philosophy from Latin into German, and that Eckhart wrote about his speculations in German instead of Latin.
 Eckhart generally followed Thomas Aquinas's doctrine of the Trinity, but Eckhart exaggerated the scholastic distinction between the divine essence and the divine persons.
 The very heart of Eckhart's speculative mysticism, according to Royce, is that if, through what is called in Christian terminology the procession of the Son, the divine omniscience gets a complete expression in eternal terms, still there is even at the centre of this omniscience the necessary mystery of the divine essence itself, which neither generates nor is generated, and which is yet the source and fountain of all the divine.
 The Trinity is, for Eckhart, the revealed God and the mysterious origin of the Trinity is the Godhead, the absolute God.

+Several authors identified Eckhart as a pantheist, although interpretations are not unanimous.
+Hans Lassen Martensen affirmed this idea, although others, like Hegel, disputed it.
+According to John Dourley, current scholarship holds likely that Eckhart's philosophy "was close to a Platonic or Plotinian pantheism which he sincerely tried to reconcile with his Christianity with ambiguous success".